 These are great opportunities for social interactions.
 Because you both have dogs, there is an immediate common ground for conversation.
 Soon, you may even become friends with the other local dog owners in your area.

-In this way, dogs are great ways to help you become more socialized.
+In this way, dogs help you become more socialized.
 Dogs attract people.
-If you walk your dog, people may come up to you and ask you if they may pet him.
-They may ask you what her name is or what breed she is.
+If you walk your dog, people may come up to you and ask you if they may pet them.
+They may ask you what their name is or what breed they are.

 Face-to-face human interactions will help you with your depressive symptoms.
 Your dog can help you meet more people.

-Take advantage of these opportunities to meet new people.
+Take advantage of these opportunities.
 Making friends is a sure way to help lift your spirits.

 Don’t go through depression alone.
 As difficult as it can be, you can give yourself the best chance to recover from depression by giving to yourself.
 If you are considering adopting a dog, read my comprehensive guide.
 It will help you every step of the way.